dbissell6/DFIR/Blue_Book/Blue_Book.md

 5. Forwarded Events: This log contains information about events that have been forwarded from other computers in the network to the local computer.

+   6. SYSMON: Not all hosts generate these by default, if they do, a good place to start.
 ## Getting logs from a windows machine

 Check available logs.